 You will be required to pay the California Franchise Tax Board (FTB) fee of a minimum if $800.00 every year.
 If you fail to pay the FTB in a timely manner, your LLC may be suspended.
 If your LLC is suspended, it may affect your insurance, and your ability to defend lawsuits brought during that time.
 Ensure that you work with your CPA to ensure that you understand whose responsibility it is to pay this fee.

-11. Obtain a local business license for your California LLC
+Step 11 - Obtain a local business license for your California LLC

-YOU MUST get any local business license in the city and or country your business is headquartered in, even if you are working from home, or incorporated at your home address.
+You must get any local business license in the city and or country your business is headquartered in, even if you are working from home, or incorporated at your home address.
 The application may require you to get zoning clearance for your work site.

 You also may need to register a fictitious business name, only if your business name used is different from the name registers in your Articles of Organization.
 You may need more permits depending on the nature of your business.
 If you have any questions about the permits your will need, please do not hesitate to contact us.

 Every other year, you will also be required to submit an updated Statement of Information with the Secretary of State.
-Ensure that you do not forget to file
+Ensure that you do not forget to file.

-In California, you must file an initial statement of information when your form your LLC.
+In California, you must file an initial statement of information when you form your LLC.
 After the initial filing, you will need to file an updated statement of information once every two years.
 In addition, you should update your statement of information any time you change addresses or management.